Fanny and Alexander: Pre-production

 Art director Anna Asp was given six months before production to prepare, and started by building miniature models and drawing sets.
 In creating the Ekdahl home, Bergman envisioned his real-life grandmother's Uppsala residence as a model.
 She had one apartment in the residence, whereas the other apartment belonged to Erik Bergman and his family.
 Asp designed Oscar and Emilie's apartment with an Art Nouveau style.
 For the bishop's house, Asp sought a design that would be frightening while still being a plausible home for a man of the church, and found inspiration from a photograph of a castle in a magazine.
 In designing Isak's residence, Asp worked from Bergman's memory of a Jewish antiques shop owner, looking for a labyrinth-style.

-Costume designer Marik Vos was tasked to oversee a project requiring 250 costumes for the principal actors, along with over 1,000 costumes for the extras.
+Costume designer Marik Vos oversaw a project requiring 250 costumes for the principal actors, along with over 1,000 costumes for the extras.
 She allowed the testing of the vast majority of fabric samples to determine how they appeared in photography, with Bergman demanding to see as many of the test shots as he could.
 Vos also co-ordinated colours with Asp.